Skip to main content

 Lower energy consumption and e-waste impact

-Removing data collection components reduces energy consumption and waste 9.
-By saving battery life and using devices longer, you save water and protect land 10.
-Less online connections for data collection reduces CO2e waste 11.
-These help limit climate change 9 10.
+Removing data collection components reduces direct energy consumption and electronic waste 9.
+By extending battery life and device longevity, it helps conserve water and protect land 10.
+Fewer data collection connections also mean reduced CO2 emissions 11.
+Together, these measures help mitigate climate change 9 10.

 Our Creators